 Navel Oranges: What’s your favorite kind of orange?
 I love navel oranges as they are sweet and juicy, which I used to make this chiffon cake.
 You can also use Cara Cara Oranges since they are in season right now.

 Cardamom: This highly aromatic spice adds a hint of pine-like fragrance and delicate yet spicy flavor to the chiffon cake.
 Although you can do without cardamom for the recipe, I’d recommend giving it a try.
 You should be able to find cardamom in the spice aisle at any major grocery stores or specialty spice shops.
 If you’re not sure what else to do with it after baking the chiffon cake, use cardamom just like you would with cinnamon.
 Try a pinch of the spice with your cold brew coffee, baked goods, curries or roast meats.
 It can be a game-changer.

 Neutral Oil: Use canola or vegetable oil; please do not use olive oil or other kinds of oil.

-Cake Flour: I’ll talk more about it in details below.
+Cake Flour: I’ll talk more about it in detail below.
 If you are making a chiffon cake, use cake flour, not all-purpose flour.
-At least you can make homemade cake flour with all-purpose flour and cornstarch (See Notes in the Recipe below).
+At least you can make homemade cake flour with all-purpose flour and cornstarch (See Notes in the recipe below).

 Eggs: I use large eggs for all my recipes on the blog as they are the standard size in American recipes.

 My Favorite: Super-Fine Unbleached Cake Flour from Bob’s Red Mill®

 This post was sponsored by Bob’s Red Mill®.
 I couldn’t be any more thrilled when I get to work with Bob’s Red Mill® to develop this Orange Chiffon Cake recipe.
 When comes to baking and breakfast products, I highly recommend Bob’s Red Mill®.
 Have you tried any of their flours or other products before?
 What I genuinely admire about the company is that they use honest ingredients and methods for all their wide range of products, which I think it’s important for the consumers.